SebastianMeyer1989/NanoCore/README.md

 ### Overview of the NanoCore pipeline
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/NanoCore_workflow.png)

-Overview of the NanoCore method (right), in comparison to a well-established method for the computation of cgMLST-based distances (SeqSphere+ (41), left).
+The NanoCore method (right), in comparison to a well-established method for the computation of cgMLST-based distances (SeqSphere+ (41), left).
 NanoCore maps the provided sequencing data to the corresponding core genome, calls variants from those mappings, applies various filters to the results and produces different statistics, a distance matrix and a minimum-spanning-tree.

 ## Program Requirements and Installation
 The programm was tested on the following Operating Systems: